fourier/fourier.github.io/index.md

 ### Matchbox configuration
 - All applets on a lower panel are configurable via **~/.matchbox/mbdock.session** file.

+### Openbox configuration
+Edit the ```~/.config/openbox/rc.xml``` file and comment all keybidings for Alt-1..10. since these hotkeys are used with akt for entering APL-characters.

 ## Compiling software
 - Install gcc from the feed
 - Install awk from the feed